NMFS-RADFish/boilerplate/README.md

 ## Offline Storage

+RADFish app users (fishermen/fisherwomen) can be out at sea for an extended period of time and may not have internet access available.
+The offline storage functionality outlined below allows users to continue using the application to create and manage reports while offline.

 To use offline data storage, use the `useOfflineStorage` hook.
 This React hook provides methods for managing offline form data.
 There are two storage methods available `LocalStorageMethod` or `IndexedDBStorageMethod`.

 ### Configuration